dklassic/APFrameworkUI/README.md

 # Fonts Included

-For demonstration purpose, two fonts are been included in this project:
+For demonstration purpose, two fonts are included in this project:

 - IBM - IBM Plex
 - Google - Noto Sans CJK